This story is a part of RISHI TALES (Volume 1) by U. Mahesh Prabhu with Foreword by Dr David Frawley.

 The king came out of the hut and saw the rishi planting seeds in the holes that were dug the previous day.
 The king greeted the rishi and said, “Sire, you’ve not answered my questions.”

 “They are already answered.” said the rishi, smilingly.
-“Had you not digged the holes out of pity of me, you’d have gone away only to be killed by that man.
+“Had you not dug the holes out of pity of me, you’d have gone away only to be killed by that man.
 So, the most important time was when you were digging, I was the most important man for you, and doing me good was the most important thing for you.
 Later, the man came running, wounded.
 Then the most important time was when you attended to his wound, he was the most important person, and doing him good was the most important thing.
 Remember, the most important time is Now!
 Because that is the time over which you have command, and you never know what happens later.
 The most important man is he who is with you.
 You never know whether you’ll have dealings with another or not.
 And the most important thing is helping him/her.
-Being use to one and all is for which we’ve this life!”
+Being use to one and all is for which we have this life!”

 The king was immensely satisfied with these answers.
 Grateful to the wisdom of the rishi, he touched his feet in absolute humility and reverence before returning to his capital.